-- Licorice is traditionally used as a demulcent to help maintain and soothe the gastrointestinal mucous membranes.
-Deglycrrhizinated Licorice (DGL) is a specialised form of Licorice, typically containing less than 3.5% DGL can be used long-term if required.
+- Licorice is traditionally used in WHM as a demulcent to soothe the GIT mucous membranes.
+Deglycrrhizinated Licorice (DGL) is a specialised form of Licorice typically containing less than 3.5% glycyrrhizin.
+Glycyrrhizin mimics aldosterone activity which increases sodium reabsorption and potassium excretion, which is responsible for many of the side effects associated with Licorice.
+Having a low glycyrrhizin extract is a good option for digestive health and can be used long-term if required.

 - Glutamine is involved in more metabolic processes than any other amino acid.
-The GIT is the greatest user of glutamine in the body.
-Glutamine is essential for normal intestinal barrier function due to its ability to preserve the integrity of the intestinal lining.
-Glutamine is an important fuel source for rapidly proliferating cells of the immune system and makes a significant contribution to maintaining GALT.
-Glutamine helps support healthy gastrointestinal immune function as it helps maintain secretory IgA, an immune marker which functions primarily by preventing the attachment of bacteria to the mucosal cells of the GIT.
+The GIT is the greatest user of glutamine in the body, so glutamine supports digestive and gastrointestinal health and function.
+Glutamine is essential for normal intestinal barrier function due to its ability to preserve the integrity of the mucosal intestinal lining.
+Glutamine is an important fuel source for rapidly proliferating cells of the immune system, making a significant contribution to GALT health and supporting healthy immune system function.
+Glutamine supports healthy gastrointestinal immune function.
+It is important for secretory IgA, an immune marker which functions primarily by preventing the attachment of bacteria to the mucosal cells of the GIT.
 Prolonged, strenuous exercise depletes plasma glutamine concentrations.

-- Zinc supports healthy digestive function and gastrointestinal immune function.
-Zinc is an important component of various digestive enzymes and is important for the maintenance of intestinal barrier function.
-Zinc helps increase mucin production, a component of mucus, which acts as a lubricant to help protect the GIT lining from inflammation and other irritants.
+- Zinc supports healthy digestive and gastrointestinal function, and immune system health.
+Zinc is an essential component of various digestive enzymes and helps to increase mucin production, a component of mucus, which acts as a lubricant to help protect the GIT lining from irritants.

 See Gut Care.